 Singapore-headquartered DBS Bank has launched its locally incorporated wholly owned subsidiary, DBS Bank India Limited (DBIL), on Monday, March 4.

-A report by The Edge Singapore noted that this marks a key milestone for the bank, which has had a presence in India for 25 years.
+Reports from Singapore noted that this marks a key milestone for the bank, which has had a presence in India for 25 years.
 In 1994, DBS set up a representative office in India, and opened its first bank branch in 1995.

 Currently, DBS operates in 12 Indian cities: Delhi, Mumbai, Bengaluru, Chennai, Kolkata, Pune, Nashik, Surat, Kolhapur, Salem, Cuddalore and Moradabad.

 The bank hopes to, through DBIL, accelerate its growth plans, expand its operations and build greater scale in India through a “phygital” model.
 The aim is to further serve large corporates, small and medium enterprises (SMEs) and individual customers.

 Over 100 customer touch points – a combination of branches and kiosks – will be established across 25 cities in the next 12-18 months.